keymetrics/doc-pm2/en/plus/guide/installation.md

 ### If you are behind a company proxy/firewall

-In order to make Keymetrics works, ensure that this ports are open:
+In order to make PM2 Plus works, ensure that this ports are open:
 - 80 (TCP outbound)
 - 443 (HTTPS outbound)
 - 43554 (TCP outbound)